In this review, FBT admits to liking Phil Collins. He no longer works here.

 Somehow it’s the most relaxing, calming game I’ve played in years.
 You just get in and montage.
 Ironic, given it reminds me of my Spectrum days where I’d ragefully yank on my Quickshot Pro II so hard the suckers came off the table.
 But in Retrowave, I maintain a serene ‘oh well’ whenever I crash and get sent back to the start.
 It’s like being in a Miami Vice montage; I’m Crockett staring over the hood of my Ferrari with I Can Feel It Calling In The Air Tonight playing.
 I need my Phil Collins playlist.
 I mean, I need to search for a Phil Collins playlist.

 Actually, to listen to any music other than what’s in the game is a travesty.
 Most games have a score, but this is like listening to the voice inside Jan Hammer’s head.
 Driving along, the synthwave (or outrun or futuresynth or retrowave) genre hums along with it.
 This isn’t one of those games where obstacles and the track are formed by the beat, it just feels part of the experience.
-Driving toward the sunset at night needs a synth soundtrack.
+Driving toward the sunset needs a synth soundtrack.

 The only time I get annoyed is if I’m loving a particular track on the radio and crash – the music randomly spawns at the start of a race, so when you restart a new track begins.
 I was enjoying that song that sounded like Sussudio.
 I mean, sounds like Harold Faltermeyer.

 There’s four race options; one way, two way, timed and bomb which sees you make like Sandra Bullock trying to keep a truck above 50 or it’ll explode.
 Actually, if Speed was released in the 80’s that would have been Brooke Shields.
 Or Heather Locklear.
 Or Tiffany, Debbie Gibson, all of Bananarama...
 Oh, the 80s.